Building & designing tomorrow's products

 - According U.S. Patent and Trademark Office data on 2005-2015 patent activity in 366 U.S. metros, Austin ranks 11th for total patents awarded and among the 50 largest metros, Austin ranks third for per capita patent activity.

-- A 2014 National Science Foundation report ranks Austin in the top 10 for business R&D performed and paid for by large R&D companies.
+- A 2021 National Science Foundation report ranks Austin 12th for R&D performed by business.

-- Additionally, the University of Texas consistently ranks among the top research universities in the country with over $650 million in research expenditures annually.
+- Additionally, the University of Texas at Austin consistently ranks among the top research universities in the country with $780 million in research expenditures annually.

 Many of the top computer and microchip firms have established major design and production centers in Austin.
 Austin is home to Samsung’s largest semiconductor production center outside of Korea, to which a new R&D center was recently added.
 Singapore-based contract electronics manufacturer Flextronics recently expanded its footprint in Central Texas for production of Apple’s new Mac Pro.